apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 look for credentials set in environment variables, via [Web Identity Token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), in the default profile configuration file, and from the EC2 instance profile provider (in this order).

-To ingest data from Kinesis, ensure that the policy attached to the IAM role contains the necessary permissions:
+To ingest data from Kinesis, ensure that the policy attached to your IAM role contains the necessary permissions.
+The permissions needed depend on the value of `useListShards`.

+If the `useListShards` flag is set to `true`, you need following permissions:

-* `ListStreams`: required for all resources
+* `ListStreams`: required to list your data streams
 * `Get*`: required for `GetShardIterator`
+* `GetRecords`: required to get data records from a data stream's shard
-* `GetRecords`: required for streams of interest
+* `ListShards` : required to get the shards for a stream of interest

 **Example policy**